zhengyao-lin/fol-synthesis/README.md

-Synthesizing Axiomatizations with Logic Learning
+Synthesizing Axiomatizations using Logic Learning
 ---

 Welcome!
-This document describes how to perform the evaluations in the OOPSLA 22 paper *Synthesizing Axiomatizations with Logic Learning*.
+This document describes how to perform the evaluations in the OOPSLA 22 paper *Synthesizing Axiomatizations using Logic Learning*.

 In the following sections, we will first introduce how to set up the environment to run this artifact (Getting Started Guide), and then give instructions to run each